narfdotpl/tldr/README.markdown

 tl;dr
 =====

-Bash fewliner that sends Instapaper articles to Kindle using Gmail.
+Bash oneliner that sends Instapaper articles to Kindle using Gmail.

 Usage